AOsaili/BioSpaceSearchEngine/README.md

 ---

+## How to Start The App

+Run "python starter.py", then go to http://localhost:8000/index.html

+---

 ## Project Summary
 We developed an intelligent platform to make NASA’s **Biological and Physical Sciences Data** easier to search, analyze, and understand.
 Our pipeline fetches and enriches data from PubMed Central (PMC) and NASA APIs, processes it with data analytics and LLM-based summarization, and presents the results in a responsive web interface.